syncfusion-content/ej2-layouts-docs/ej2-javascript/timeline/items.md

 {% previewsample "page.domainurl/code-snippet/timeline/items/disabled" %}
 {% endif %}

-## CSS class
+## cssClass

-The [cssClass](../api/timeline#items#cssClass) property allows you to define a custom class to modify the appearance of the timeline item.
+You can customize the appearance of the Timeline item by specifying a custom cssClass using the [cssClass](../api/timeline#items#cssClass) property.